Skip to main content Skip to footer

 Image 1

 This is what your manager has in mind when they ask you to quickly whip up a dashboard for them.
-Now, if you're reading this, you're probably a developer and not a graphic designer.
-The question is: as developers, just how close to this example of a dashboard can we get on our own?
+If you're reading this, you're probably a developer, not a graphic designer.
+The question is: As developers, how close can we get to this example of a dashboard on our own?

 Using Wijmo, it turns out we can get close.
 Very close.
-Let's take a look at the tools and widgets we'll be using.
+Let's look at the tools and widgets we'll be using.

 Bootstrap

-In a world where we have Flexbox and CSS Grid, the programming pundits and self-styled experts on Reddit will tell you that you no longer need a CSS framework like Bootstrap.
+In a world with Flexbox and CSS Grid, the programming pundits and self-styled experts on Reddit will tell you that you no longer need a CSS framework like Bootstrap.
 And they're technically correct.

 But Bootstrap makes it very easy to set up a responsive grid-based application and includes a bunch of extra niceties that will save us time.
 Since we're developers with deadlines, we're going to use Bootstrap.

-When you're making your own amazing dashboard, feel free to use Bootstrap, Bulma, Tachyons, or anything else that makes you happy.
+When making your own amazing dashboard, feel free to use Bootstrap, Bulma, Tachyons, or anything else you like.

-This article will assume you're familiar with Bootstrap basics, but you'll be fine if you've never used it before.
-When you see CSS class names like col-sm-4, mt-1, and card, just keep in mind that those are part of Bootstrap’s CSS.
+This article assumes you're familiar with Bootstrap basics, but you'll be fine if you've never used it.
+When you see CSS class names like col-sm-4, mt-1, and card, just keep in mind that those are part of Bootstrap's CSS.

 React

 If you're reading this article, you're probably already familiar with React.
-But in case you aren't, it's a wonderful JavaScript UI construction library created by Facebook.
+But if you aren't, it's an excellent JavaScript UI construction library created by Facebook.

 It has taken the world by storm since it was released in 2013.
 It's used everywhere, by companies large and small.

-It has even branched out from the web, in the form of React Native.
-Using React Native, you can create great, fast mobile apps using React and JavaScript.
+It has even branched out from the web as React Native.
+Using React Native, you can create great, fast mobile apps with React and JavaScript.

 The rest of this article will assume you're already familiar with basic React concepts, including purely functional components.
 If you're not yet a React whiz, that's okay!
 But you may need to refer to the React documentation if you run into any React-related bits of code you're unsure of as we progress.